 Le Grand Veymont

 I stayed at the lovely Le Grand Veymont hotel for the night.
-Centrally located in the village of Villard de Lans and in walking distance to the local market and restaurants.
+Centrally located in the village of Villard de Lans and in walking distance of the local market and restaurants.
 As well as the Villard de Lans Aquatic Center and Villard de Lans Toboggan Park.

 The hotel featured a bar/lounge with both an indoor and outdoor area with a terrace.
 Where you were able to enjoy the yummy continental breakfast.
 Free Wifi, as well as a couple of mini-golf holes that you can use.